hyh3898/Hidden-Markov-Models-and-Natural-Language-Processing/README.md

 build a basic English sentence recognizer based on hidden Markov models ("HMMs"), which is expected to recognize and parse sentences that use the certain vocabulary.

 ## To do:
-  To read the HMM from sentence.hmm and observations from example1.obs on commend line:
+  To read the HMM from sentence.hmm and observations from example1.obs on commend line: <br />
     ```
     python recognize.py sentence.hmm example1.obs
     python statepath.py sentence.hmm example1.obs